devops-java/docker-nginx-containers-network/README.md

 Containers Communication In A Network
 -------------------------------------
+Two containers can communicate with each other when they are in same network.
+Below are the steps to achieve the communication between containers in a network.

 1. Create and View network.
 2. Create nginx image.
 3. Run the image created in step 2 as container mynginx1 with user defined network created in step 1.